Martinez Familia Sangeros

-The Puerto Rican Mob/The Puerto Rican mafia, consists of 6 crime families, in the northeastern coast of Puerto Rico around the cities of San Juan, Carolina, Canóvanas and Loiza.
+The Puerto Rican Mob/The Puerto Rican mafia, consists of 6 crime families, in the northwestern coast of Puerto Rico around the cities of San Juan, Aguadilla, Añasco and Isabela.
 The family was founded by Quitoni Martinez, José "Coquito" López Rosario whom later split from the Family to form his own which became a family within the Puerto Rican mafia, Henry Vega, Iván Vega, and Luis Albertos Rodríguez.
-They had strong connections with The Cali Cartel and small connections with Los Pepes, Paulino Organization, Gulf Cartel and the Puerto Rican street gang Ñetas.
+They had strong connections with The Cali Cartel and small connections with Los Pepes, Paulino Castillo Organization, Gulf Cartel and the Puerto Rican street gang Ñetas.

 Foundation

 The Martínez Familia has been called the Puerto Rican mafia and a cartel.
 Quitoni and Julio García, who were very good friends, started the Puerto Rican mafia to reportedly bring their family out of poverty.
 They started making money selling marijuana and cocaine, making $250,000 every week from their sells.
 They used the money earned from their drug sales to start their mafia.

 In the early 1980s, the mafia started recruiting members offering $1,000 for joining.
 By 1984 they had more than 30 members in their family.
 By 1986 they started building their empire by buying $20 million worth of coke from the Colombian cartel known as Cali Cartel.
 This helped them forge connections with other cartels and mafia around the Caribbean and even Europe.
-The Puerto Rican Mafia started buying boats near the Port of San Juan.
+The Puerto Rican mafia started buying boats near the Port of San Juan.
 They began shipping coke overseas and into the United States.
 They even started transporting weapons to Spain.
 They had over 100 members in their family and grew larger through the years.

 The Family started loan sharking and extorting.
 They invested in small business and threatened business, as well as blackmailed other gangs into paying them lump sums of money.
 This counted for only 23% of their net worth.